vanderlee/tristate/README.md

 >	The value to return for indeterminate state.
 If not specified, the value in
 	the	`value` attribute is returned.

+-	`reverse`

+>	If set to true, the state order changes from "Unchecked > Checked > Indeterminate
+	> Unchecked" to "Unchecked > Indeterminate > Checked > Unchecked".
+Useful
+	if e.g. starting state is Indeterminate.

 ### Events